natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ### installing from AUR

 Sooner or later some package is missing and needs to be installed from AUR instead.
-There are many tools to automate this but the compilation and dependency checking is automated well enough so that only a few steps are needed anyway.
+There are many tools to automate this but the compilation and dependency checking is made easy enough so that only a few steps are needed.
 Therefore, I prefer to do this by hand as follows.

 Create e.g. a `~/pkg` directory and git clone the pkg repo
 ```
-git clone address
+git clone <address>
 ```
 then compile and check dependencies
 ```
 makepkg -s
 ```
-As an annoying feature sometimes the PGP key is missing.
+As an annoying safety feature, sometimes the PGP key is missing.
 If you want to live dangerously and proceed anyway you can add `--skippgpcheck` option to skip the check.

-Then install the new package
+Then install the new package with
 ```
 makepkg -i
 ```